KizzyCode/ehttpd-rust/README.md

 ## Thread-based design
-The rationale behind the thread-based approach is that
+The rationale behind the thread-based approach is that it is much easier to implement than `async/await`, subsequently requires less codes and is – in theory – less error prone.
+Furthermore, it also simplifies application development since the developer doesn't cannot accidentally stall the entire runtime with a single blocking call.

 ## Performance
 While the thread-based approach is not the most efficient out there, it's not that bad either.
 Some `wrk` benchmarks: